 The Honors Program at Occidental College is designed to allow the superior student’s attention to be focused on a directed investigation for a sustained period of time.

-Honors in Biology - last revised Sept 2011
+Honors in Biology

+The Honors Program at Occidental College is designed to allow the superior student's attention to be focused on a directed investigation for a sustained period of time.
 It is expected that students admitted to the College Honors Program will have established themselves as outstanding prospects for individualized work in the department of their major and will also have established themselves as doing work of very high quality in all that they have undertaken at Occidental.
-Student admission to the College Honors Program will be by formal action of the faculty in the student’s major department (taken from the College Catalogue statement on Honors).
+Student admission to the College Honors Program will be by formal action of the faculty in the student's major department (taken from the College Catalogue statement on Honors).

 Student typically will have worked on a research project for 2 semesters (or 1 semester + summer session) minimum, before applying for honors